sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 6. Choose **Run**.
 7. Make sure you get the HTTP response **200**.

 You have now successfully changed the status of the coupon code.

 ### Generate coupon codes

-You can generate coupon codes with the multi-code coupon object created using the Coupon Management service.
+Now that you have created the multi-code coupon object and set it to active, you can generate a batch of 100 coupon codes to be used in the promotional campaign.

 Navigate to the [Coupon Management service of SAP Omnichannel Promotion Pricing on SAP Business Accelerator Hub](https://api.sap.com/api/CouponManagementService/overview).
 Log on with the same login information that you use for your SAP BTP account.